StephanieBeaton/riipen_earl_shortener/README.md

 npm start        <— starts server

+in the browser enter  http://localhost:3000   to display the one page earl shortener app

 In the application enter   http://www.google.com  and click “Add Url” button

 The newly entered url will display in the url list along with the short_url for the new url